ioshir4350/shoppiesfront/README.md

 https://shoppiesfront.herokuapp.com/

+Please reload the site a few times if you keep receiving an application eror page from heroku.
+I am using the free version, so it will need to be woken up from its idle state.

 # Extra Features

 1) User-specialized data -> I thought for such a simple site, users would not want to go through the whole hassle of signing up and signing in through a whole form.
 So, the user just has to provide their email, and a unique code will be sent to them, which they then provide to the website to complete the login process.